gbv/jskos/jskos.md

 If both fields `broader` and `ancestors` are given, the set `broader` MUST include [the same] concept as the first element of `ancestors`.

-Fields `memberSet` and `memberList` can be used to express the parts of a composed concept (also known as combined or synthesized concepts) unsorted or sorted.
-A concept MUST NOT include both fields `memberSet` and `memberList` at most one.
+The [concept bundle] fields `memberSet`, `memberList`, and `memberChoice` can be used to express the parts of a **composed concept** (also known as combined or synthesized concepts) unsorted or sorted.
+The field `memberChoice` SHOULD NOT be used without proper documentation because its meaning in this context is unclear.
+A concept MUST NOT include more than one of concept bundle fields.
+A concept SHOULD NOT reference itself as part of its concept bundle.

 <div class="note">
 The "ancestors" field is useful in particular for monohierarchical classifications